adamspierer/time_stacker/README.md

 NOTE: time_stacker is tested in a Python3.6 virtual environment.
 Other programs have experienced difficulty with the `ffmpeg` in later Python versions, but may work.

+NOTE: These are the package versions I know work, though future versions should work as well.

 <h3>Installing</h3>

-We recommend running this package in an Anaconda-based virtual environment.
+I recommend running this package in an Anaconda-based virtual environment.
 Anaconda can be downloaded [here](https://docs.anaconda.com/anaconda/install/).

 **Make sure `conda` is installed** (should return something like `conda 4.7.11`):